 It is important to be on the lookout for programs loaded with features/integration you do not need.

-For example, if your firm does not produce title binders (produced by title agents) or GFEs (produced by lenders), the features will cost you more to purchase and maintain, and data input will be unnecessarily complex due to input of unnecessary and unused information.
+For example, if your firm does not produce title binders (produced by title agents), the feature may cost you more to purchase and maintain, and data input will be unnecessarily complex due to input of unnecessary and unused information.

 The flat fee nature of the real estate closing practice demands a sharp focus on efficiency.